Quansight-Labs/quansight-labs-site/posts/2021/01/packaging_painpoints_in_2021.md

-The ~30 participants were mostly from the PyData world, but not exclusively - it included people with backgrounds and preferences ranging from C, C++ and Fortran to JavaScript, R and devops - and with experience as end users, packagers, library authors, and educators.
-This blog post contains the raw output of the 30 minute brainstorm (only cleaned up for textual issues), and my annotations on it (in italics) which capture some of the discussion during the session and links and context that may be helpful.
+The ~30 participants were mostly from the PyData world, but not exclusively - it included people with backgrounds and preferences ranging from C, C++ and Fortran to JavaScript, R and DevOps - and with experience as end-users, packagers, library authors, and educators.
+This blog post contains the raw output of the 30-minute brainstorm (only cleaned up for textual issues) and my annotations on it (in italics) which capture some of the discussion during the session and links and context that may be helpful.
 I think it sketches a decent picture of the main pain points of Python packaging for users and